 Georgia Budget Update and Outlook

+The Georgia state budget situation has improved significantly over the past two fiscal years as revenue collections have gradually strengthened, while budget restraint has allowed the state to rebuild its rainy day fund.
+Through the end of the state’s 2012 fiscal year, which ended in June, revenue collections grew 4.8 percent on a year-over-year basis.
+Even with revenue collections below forecast, the state was able to end the year with a cash surplus of 2.0 percent of its total general fund spending.
+The growth in revenues allowed the state to increase total spending by 5.2 percent from fiscal 2011 to 2012.
 The current 2013 fiscal year is also off to a good start with revenue collections through October up 4.8 percent from the year-earlier period.
 One of the key reasons why the state continues to see higher-than-average revenue collections is tied to the improving corporate tax collections.
 In addition to improving corporate tax collections, structural reforms to the state’s tax code that were passed during the last legislative session should also help to support future revenue growth.
 The higher revenue collections numbers allowed the state to grow expenditures in the current fiscal year by 4.5 percent over the previous fiscal year, increasing spending for some programs, including K-12 education.
 Among the key changes that were signed into law this spring were the requirements that online retailers needed to collect state sales tax and a new cap on exempt retirement income.
 In addition, several tax code changes were geared toward making the state more attractive for economic development.
 These changes include an elimination of state tax on energy used in manufacturing, eliminating sales tax on products used in the agricultural industry and the certainty of a permanent sales tax exemption on commercial aviation fuel.

 Summary and Outlook